 Olympic Mountains by Benjamin Moore is a brighter beige with some gray undertones.
 It’s light, warm, and fresh and because of this could be used on your whole house, inside and outside.

 We always recommend sampling and testing paint colors before committing.
 Factors such as natural lighting, undertones, and your property’s fixed elements will have a significant impact on how a color will appear on your exterior.
 Our friends at Samplize offer extra-large 9 x 14.75 inch peel-and-stick paint samples of the colors we love for exteriors.
 Order your ‘Real Paint, No Mess’ samples from Samplize here.

 Swiss Coffee by Benjamin Moore is considered a neutral shade.
 It puts off a tranquil vibe that makes it easy to use in a variety of situations and house styles.

 Alabaster by Sherwin Williams was a 2016 color of the year, and we can see why it’s still being used almost 3 years later.
 It has a warmer undertone… not to be confused with Alabaster by Benjamin Moore, with a slightly pink undertone.
 On a home’s exterior it may appear brighter, making it the perfect choice for a farmhouse look.

-So, when asked, “What color white is that?” we have our favorites… depending on your fixed elements, these whites deliver time and time again, creating a timeless home exterior.
+So, when asked, “What color white is that?” we have our favorites.
+Depending on your fixed elements, these whites deliver time and time again, creating a timeless home exterior.
 Remember, it’s just as easy to paint your house the right color as the wrong color.
 Reach out to brick&batten for a virtual exterior house design and see before you commit.
+Get started here.